wikismith/site/pages/index/index.md

 * [[Bespoke Presentations]] Live Demo

-Wikismith themes contain an index.js that transforms pages.
-Themes manage their own front-end and build dependencies using standard node practices of bower.json and package.json.
-They are autonomous apps and theme developers are virtually unlimited in choice of packages and build steps:  [[Learn More About Themes]]
+Wikismith themes provide both the front-end build process and markdown rendering.
+The build process and rendering are respectively framework and templating language agnostic. [[Learn More About Themes]]

 Wiki
 ====